Stakuga/DF40/README.md

   - The multimodal explanations are a combination of LLM-generated text conditioned on Score-CAM heatmaps.

 ## Usage
 Install the dependencies and run the classifier on a single facial image.
-To generate our survey data, we first randomly selected 20 images from the WhichFaceIsReal [2] set of images included in the broader DF40 dataset.
+To generate our survey data, we first randomly selected 20 images from the WhichFaceIsReal [2] set of images included in the broader DF40 dataset (linked by the repository as whichfaceisreal.zip here for convenience: https://drive.google.com/drive/folders/1980LCMAutfWvV6zvdxhoeIa67TmzKLQ_).
 We then ran our explainable deepfake detection pipeline on each image, repeating the process for predictions-only, text-only explanations, visual-only explanations and multimodal explanations.

 ```bash
 pip install -r requirements.txt